 The story form is a cultural universal; everyone everywhere enjoys stories.
 The story, then, is not just some casual entertainment; it reflects a basic and powerful form in which we make sense of the world and experience.
 Indeed some people claim that the story form reflects a fundamental structure of our minds.
 Whatever the case, it is clear that children are readily and powerfully engaged by stories. -Teaching as Story Telling: An Alternative Approach to Teaching and Curriculum in the Elementary School, Kieran Egan

-So begins my story that I hope will engage young children on their journey through number land.
-Stay tuned as the adventure unfolds.
+So begins the story that I hope will engage young children on their journey through fraction land and beyond.
+What are these creatures that live in the woods beyond the mountains?